nucleos/NucleosUserBundle/UPGRADE-3.0.md

 UPGRADE FROM 2.x to 3.0
 =======================

+## Refactor request password action

+The `SendEmailAction` was merged with the `RequestResetAction` and the `nucleos_user_resetting_send_email` route was removed.

 ## Change "Update Password" to "Update Security"

 The action was refactored to have one common page to update all security information.
 This bundle only allow password changes, but it could be extended to allow more changes (e.g. e-mail).

 - Class `ChangePasswordAction` is renamed to `UpdateSecurityAction` and corresponding templates too
 - Class `ChangePasswordFormType` is renamed to `UpdateSecurityFormType` and uses the `UserInterface` as model class